Analysis Package

 ProblemTableUpdateKwargs

-OpenPinch.services.common.problem_table_analysis.create_problem_table_with_t_int(streams=None, is_shifted=True, extra_T_intervals=None, idx=None)[source]
+OpenPinch.analysis.targeting.cascade.create_problem_table_with_t_int(streams=None, is_shifted=True, extra_T_intervals=None, period_idx=None)[source]

 Return a problem table populated with ordered unique temperature intervals.